Skip to content Skip to navigation

 Eligibility requirements

-• All individuals within teams must identify as being Aboriginal and/or Torres Strait Islander.
+• All individuals and teams that receive support from this grant must identify as being Aboriginal and/or Torres Strait Islander.

 Eligible Expenses